-It is for these reasons that in the case a Participant withdraws their intent to participate on the Programme or is disqualified after receiving notification of their assignment, with the exception of cases due to truly inevitable circumstances, such as on humanitarian grounds, they must pay any travel and other costs, such as cancellation fees, that were incurred.
-These costs may include fees for the arrangement of travel within Japan or housing in the case the contracting organisation has made arrangements.
+It is for these reasons that in the case a participant withdraws his/her intent to participate on the Programme or is disqualified after receiving notification of their placement, with the exception of cases due to truly inevitable circumstances, such as on humanitarian grounds, he/she must pay any travel and other costs, such as cancellation fees etc., that were inccurred.
+These costs may include fees accrued for the arrangement of travel within Japan or housing in the case the Contracting organisation has made arrangements.

 Cancellation fees for airline tickets will differ depending on the date that the cancellation of the ticket has been confirmed.
 In the case cancellation is confirmed 15 to 30 days prior to the designated departure date, the cancellation fee will be half the price of the airline ticket.
 In the case cancellation is confirmed 14 days or less prior to the designated departure date, the cancellation fee will be the full price of the airline ticket.
-Furthermore, Participants may be required to submit documents in order to determine if a case falls under "cases due to truly inevitable circumstances, such as on humanitarian grounds".
+Furthermore, participants may be required to submit documentation in order to determine if a case falls under "cases due to truly inevitable circumstances, such as on humanitarian grounds".